AdventuresInMinecraft/AdventuresInMinecraft.github.io/help_pc.md

 ## Windows protected your PC  <a id="windowsprotectedpc"></a>

-When starting the Minecraft Server, you receive `Windows protected your PC.
-Windows Defender SmartScreen prevented an unrecognised app from starting.
-Running this app might put your PC at risk`.
+When starting the Minecraft Server, you receive a windows saying `Windows protected your PC`.

 ![proteced your PC](images/windows_unrecognised_app.PNG)